-A sport of Allium ‘Summer Beauty’ with medium purple flower heads set consistently above compact foliage.
-Attracts butterflies and pollinators.
-An excellent choice for containers with an above average growth rate.
+Summer Peek-a-Boo™ Ornamental Onion is a sport of Allium ‘Summer Beauty’ with medium purple flower heads set consistently above compact foliage.
+Expect your onions to attract butterflies and pollinators.
+‘Summer Peek-a-Boo’ is an excellent choice for containers with an above average growth rate.

 Attractive to wildlife like bees, butterflies, and hummingbirds.